 The first fact you should know about feeding your newborn snakes is they do not need to eat right away.

-In fact, they will probably not be interested in food until a few days after they are born.
+They will probably not be interested in food until a few days after birth.

 They generally have enough nutrition in their systems to sustain them.